The Complete Guide to Starting a Faceless YouTube Channel in 2025: From Zero to Success

 Step 3: Recording & Voiceover

 This is where most beginners struggle.
 When I first started recording, my voice shook like I had Parkinson's.
+Recording environment setup:- Choose a quiet room (I use my bedroom closet)

 - Put acoustic foam on walls or hang thick curtains